thisishusseinali/Waiter-Tips-Analysis-and-Prediction/README.md

-# Waiter-Tips-Analysis-and-Prediction
-Waiter Tips Analysis and Prediction
+# Waiter Tips Analysis and Prediction